 - Education.
 We aim to develop a training program in psychiatric neuromodulation to train the next generation of clinical investigators.

-The facility for our program is equipped with a full TMS-EEG set-up and is located in Research Park at the University of Utah Neuropsychiatric Institute (UNI).
+The facility for our program is equipped with a full TMS-EEG set-up and is located in Research Park at the Huntsman Mental Health Institute (HMHI).
 The facilty is also available for use by all University of Utah investigators.